It’s the Monday before Thanksgiving and I have a houseful coming. All’s calm…for now.

 But it means I have lots to do today, and those tasks are all about preparation.
 I’ve catered many events and gatherings, and learned along the way that anything that can be done beforehand needs to be done beforehand.

 I have the menu planned well before today, although with Thanksgiving this varies only slightly from year to year.
-There is always a turkey, mashed potatoes, gravy, cauliflower with cheese sauce, Mom’s creamed onions, and stuffing (cooked outside the bird).
+There is always a local turkey, mashed potatoes, gravy, cauliflower with cheese sauce, Mom’s creamed onions, and stuffing (cooked outside the bird).
 There are the side dishes and garnishes – pickles, olives, cranberry sauces, bread, and one obligatory salad.
 Each year, I experiment with at least one (usually more) new or forgotten side dish, and there are always unexpected offerings brought to the feast.

 And, of course, there are pies.
 Lots of pies because everyone needs to have their favorite!
 That means next to the pumpkin and apple pie are strawberry-rhubarb and Key lime!
 Any left over will be packed up and sent home with them.